Skip to content

 Breaking the SOX Barrier: Automating Financial Controls with Unified Accounting APIs

-To support public companies, GRC platforms must move beyond SOC 2 and automate SOX financial controls.
-Here is the architecture for automating Journal Entry Testing and 3-Way Matching using Unified APIs.
+To support public companies, GRC platforms must automate SOX financial controls and meet strict security requirements.
+Here is the architecture - and the security reviewer checklist - for automating Journal Entry Testing and 3-Way Matching using Unified APIs.

 The most painful ceiling for a GRC (Governance, Risk, and Compliance) product manager isn't technical—it's regulatory.